rajibhasan01/Pottery-Store-Client/README.md

 5. User can manage order
 6. User can add or remove product from the cart.
 7. User also can edit order from my order (if the order is not yet accepted by the admin)
-6. User can give your feedback
+8. User can give his/her feedback
+9. User can use promo code for discount

+Promo Code for 10% discount:
+FnF

 Admin -
 1. Can add products